SimpleDataLabsInc/prophecy-docs/docs/Spark/pipeline-monitoring/pipeline-monitoring.md

   - spark
 ---

-Pipeline Monitoring enables Spark Copilot users to monitor and debug their scheduled and interactive Pipeline runs through Prophecy.
+Pipeline Monitoring enables you as a Spark Copilot user to monitor and debug your scheduled and interactive Pipeline runs through Prophecy.
 The primary goal of Pipeline, Model, and Job observability is to assist you in quickly pinpointing errors, minimize the cost of fixes, and reduce downtime.

 When enabled, Prophecy highlights the Gem that causes the failure at runtime.
 You can view log stack traces in the Prophecy UI in order to to debug runtime issues.
-Pipeline Monitoring is available for all interactive runs through the Prophecy UI and any scheduled Job runs.
+Pipeline Monitoring is available for any scheduled Job runs and all interactive runs through the Prophecy UI.

-## Monitoring features
+## Pipeline Monitoring features

-You can seamlessly address data health issues and monitor scheduled or ad-hoc runs without the need to switch to Databricks or Snowflake.
+You can seamlessly address data health issues and monitor scheduled or ad-hoc runs without the need to switch to Databricks or Snowflake by using the following features:

-- **Detect and monitor**: You can identify errors at runtime or development time, and monitor scheduled production runs.
+- **Detect and monitor**: Identify errors at runtime, and monitor scheduled production runs.
-- **Alert**: Alerts you promptly in case of failures according to severity.
+- **Alert**: Get prompt alerts in case of failures according to severity.
-- **Troubleshoot and recommended solutions**: You can identify the cause of failures, fix them with recommended solutions, and rerun failed or skipped tasks via Prophecy.
-It encompasses all functionalities equivalent to those found in Databricks Workflows and Airflow Jobs.
+- **Troubleshoot and fix with recommended solutions**: Identify the cause of failures, fix them AI recommended solutions, and rerun failed or skipped tasks.
+Prophecy's Pipeline Monitoring encompasses all functionalities equivalent to those found in Databricks Workflows and Airflow Jobs.

-## Possible errors and failures
+## Possible Pipeline errors and failures

-During runtime or development, a Pipeline can fail due to different kinds of errors or failures such as the following:
+During runtime, a Pipeline can fail due to different kinds of errors or failures such as the following:

 - Failure before plan execution started by Spark
 - Failure when the Gem has diagnostics or compilation issues because of a change in some common component